Kaniža, Šentilj

 Kaniža (/sl/, Kanischa) is a settlement in the Slovene Hills (Slovenske gorice) in the Municipality of Šentilj in northeastern Slovenia.

-Businesses

-The only restaurant in this town is Dvorec Rustina/Prima Estetik.
-A bar located in this region is Bar Nina, Nina Melek s.p.
+There is a restaurant and a bar located here.
 There are four bus stops along 437 in Kaniža.
 Two services are Lestako Tim - Spletna trgovina in druga zaključna gradbena dela, Miodrag Kostić s.p., and Servis pihal in Trobil Andrej Robnik s.p.